 Benjamin Franklin's saying, "An ounce of prevention is worth a pound of cure," is a simple but powerful reminder for operation in the asphalt paving industry.
 It's all about the importance of regular maintenance after choosing the right machine.
 By keeping your machines in top condition, you're not just preventing future problems but also saving money and time in the long run.

-This guide will dive into the essential maintenance practices for cold milling machines, offering you the blueprint to boost your asphalt milling profits by embracing Franklin's timeless advice.
+This guide will dive into the essential maintenance practices for Cold Milling Machines, offering you the blueprint to boost your asphalt milling profits by embracing Franklin's timeless advice.

 - Embrace maintenance to minimize downtime and maximize output.